-If you believe you have what it takes to earn well without having to invest that much or spend at least four years for college education, obtaining skills for technical trades can lead you to the right career path.
+If you believe you have what it takes to earn well without having to invest that much or spend at least four years on a college education, obtaining skills for technical and trades can lead you to the right career path.

-In the United States, the need for people with technical trade skills is fast rising.
-Skilled workers obtain training through skills-based education from vocational or technical colleges for less than the number of years it would take for them to attend college.
+In the United States, the need for people with technical trade skills is rising fast.
+Skilled workers obtain training through skills-based education from a vocational or trade school for less than the number of years it would take for them to attend college.

 - Job Description